 Cry It Out: the Good, the Bad and the Ugly

 The great thing about parenting is that it’s a private, individual process for each family, and you get to choose which sleep training method speaks to you.
 However, it would be unwise to deceive ourselves and pretend that sleep training has no crying involved.

 I see sleep training in a similar vein of teaching your child any other skill that they don’t want to do.
 Most toddlers dislike like brushing their teeth or saying goodbye to mommy on the first day of preschool.
 Crying is ok.
 Emotions are allowed.

-2. Never let a baby younger than 6 months cry for an extended period of time
+- Never let a baby younger than 5 months cry for an extended period of time

 Cry It out is at the extreme end of the spectrum when it comes to sleep training.
 Most parents who implement it have already tried other sleep training techniques that haven’t worked for them.

 I am not an advocate of Cy It Out, no do I take the position that it’s never necessary.
 I believe that parents get to make choices.
-That’s the beautiful thing about being a parent is that you get to make your own choices in raising your child.
-You have the prerogative to do what you think is right in every scenario that arises.
+That’s the beautiful thing about being a parent: you make your own choices in raising your child.
+You have the prerogative to do what you think is right in every scenario.

-If you do choose to let your baby cry it out, make sure to discuss with your pediatrician beforehand and follow the guidelines mentioned above.
-If the idea of letting your baby cry it out makes you shudder, you’re not doomed to sleepless nights!
+If you do choose to let your baby Cry It Out, make sure to discuss with your pediatrician beforehand and follow the guidelines mentioned above.
+If the idea of letting your baby Cry It Out makes you shudder, you’re not doomed to sleepless nights!
 There are plenty of sleep training methods that work which will allow you to assist your baby along the road to a good night’s sleep.